 - Medium- to large-sized companies

-However, the 2020 IR35 updates exempt 1.5 million private small businesses meeting the following criteria:
+However, the 2021 IR35 updates exempt 1.5 million private small businesses meeting at least two of the following criteria:

 - 50 or fewer employees